-And the easiest place to start living green?
-It’s in your home.
+But the easiest place to start living green?
+It's in your home.
 And it takes much less time and effort than you would imagine.

-Next time you are at the grocery shop, pick up three things:
+Next time you are at the grocery shop, pick up these four things:

 - an empty spray bottle with an adjustable nozzle

 - a bottle of white vinegar